Ashton Gate, Bristol

-Major attractions in the area include Ashton Gate stadium, the home of professional sports teams Bristol City (football) the Bristol Bears (rugby union), the shopping and leisure facilities of North Street, the Tobacco Factory theatre.
+Major attractions in the area include Ashton Gate stadium, the home of professional sports teams Bristol Bears (rugby union) and Bristol City (football), the shopping and leisure facilities of North Street, the Tobacco Factory theatre.
 Ashton Gate primary school serves the local preteen population.

 Whitemead House multi-storey council flats on Duckmoor Road, which overlook the Ashton Gate stadium, are notable for being the exterior filming location of the tower block where Delboy and Rodney lived in the BBC sitcom Only Fools and Horses; these flats were used as their home's exterior after 1988.